jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 Falcon’s **Air Superiority** power prevents characters with from striking him.
 It doesn’t matter if that character is attacking or defending, or if it’s a melee or ranged attack.
 As long as it has it can’t strike him.

 ## Fin Fang Foom
+Set: Monsters Unleashed!\
+Fin Fang Foom and Leviathon Hydra are each able to attack multiple enemies at once.
+When they do, they will strike with their full ATK against each defender, and the defenders will total up their ATK to strike back.

 ## Goblin Queen
 Set: A-Force\